euroledger/case-study/README.md

         width="800"
         height="500"/>

+- Click Accept to present the credential to the agent which requested it, in this case St Elsewhere Hospital.

 # Issue Invoice

 - To issue a hospital invoice certificate for the treatment provided to the user, click on "Issue Invoice Credential".
 Note that this feature is disabled until the hospital has received a valid insurance policy credential from the user.